rsksmart/devportal/README.md

 ```
 /docs
  /guide
  index.md
  doc1.md
  doc2.md
  /tutorial
  index.md
  doc3.md
  doc4.md
 ```
 ### Main Navigation and Sidebars
 The main navigation of the website is created based on the root directories in the `/docs` folder.
-Each directory has its own sidebar for easy navigation.
+Each directory has its sidebar for easy navigation.

-> Root directories name must contain only a character that is a letter, a number, a dash, or an underscore.
-If it doesn't, the directory is ignored and won't apear in main navigation.
+> The Root directory's name must contain only a character that is a letter, a number, a dash, or an underscore.
+If it doesn't, the directory is ignored and won't appear in the main navigation.

-In this case, the main navigation of the website would have two sections: "Guide" and "Tutorial".
+In this case, the website's main navigation would have two sections: "Guide" and "Tutorial."

 Sidebars are created automatically based on the root directories in the `/docs` folder.
-Each section would have its own sidebar with links to the documents within that section.
+Each section would have its sidebar with links to the documents within that section.
 For example, the "Guide" section would have a sidebar with links to `/guide`, `/guide/doc1` and `/guide/doc2`.

 Titles of the links in the sidebar are determined by the Markdown front matter of the corresponding documents.

 ### Images Storage

 Images used in this project should be stored in the `/static/img` directory.
-This directory is accessible from anywhere in the project, allowing you to easily reference images in your Markdown files, JavaScript files, or CSS files.
+This directory is accessible from anywhere in the project, allowing you to easily reference images in your Markdown, JavaScript, or CSS files.

-Please note that the path to the image is relative to the root of the project, not the location of the Markdown file.
-This means that you should always start the path with `/img/`, regardless of where the Markdown file is located.
+Please note that the path to the image is relative to the project's root, not the Markdown file's location.
+This means you should always start the path with `/img/`, regardless of where the Markdown file is located.

-For more information on how to use images in Docusaurus, please refer to the [Docusaurus Documentation](https://docusaurus.io/docs/next/markdown-features/assets).
+For more information on using images in Docusaurus, please refer to the [Docusaurus Documentation](https://docusaurus.io/docs/next/markdown-features/assets).

 ## Documentation file
 For details for Doc Creation, please refer to the [Create a doc](https://docusaurus.io/docs/create-doc).